josephdviviano/epitome/README.md

 **epitome run**

-This is the heart and soul of epitome.
-This command line interface will walk you through the construction of a pipeline for a single image modality within a single experiment.
-Every run of epitome begins with a lengthly run of Freesurfer on all T1s, and `init_epi`, which does the most basic kinds of MRI pre-processing.
+This walks you through the construction of a pipeline for a single image modality within a single experiment.
+Every run of epitome begins with a run of Freesurfer on all T1s, and `init_epi`, which does the most basic kinds of MRI pre-processing.
 Following that, you are free to chain together modules as you see fit.

 Each pipeline is generated from a local copy of the epitome repo in `~/epitome`.
-This is to prevent software updates from interfering with any ongoing project (which currently are happening quite frequently relative to the length of a typical project).
+This is to prevent software updates from interfering with any ongoing project.
 This also means you can make local hacks to a copy of the pipeline and not disturb your other projects, or other users.
 Ideally, some of these hacks will end up being integrated back into the main branch of epitome.
 Before each run of the pipeline, you will be required to pick between an old branch of the pipeline (so try to name them reasonably), or `***NEW***`, which will work from a copy of the master epitome repo.

 In order to retain the modular and easily-customized structure of epitome, this program allows you to shoot yourself in the foot.
 In fact, if you aren't clear on what to do, you are more likely to make a malformed pipeline than you are to making a good one.
 Therefore, I recommend reading the Pipeline section of this manual at least once, and perhaps skimming the Presets section following, to get a sense of reasonable usage.

 The pipeline will allow you to chain together various modules in order until you give it the stop command, when it will switch over to asking you to submit a set of desired QC outputs.
-Internally, this program is simply looking through the /qc module directory instead of the /pre module directory.
+Internally, this program is simply looking through the `epitome/modules/qc` directory instead of `epitome/modules/pre`.
 These QC outputs will only properly work once all of your subjects are pre-processed, as they output single PDFs detailing some feature of the entire experiment.

-Finally, a few outputs will be deposited in your experiment directory: a master script, a proclist script, and a set of cmd scripts.
+Finally, a few outputs will be deposited in your experiment directory: a `master` script, a `proclist` script, and a set of `cmd` scripts.
 A copy of all the current modules at the time of running will be deposited in an epitome directory in your home folder.
 The master script generates everything else from these copied modules, and can be edited by-hand to produce new pipelines.
 In fact, those who know what they are doing can generate new pipelines directly from an old master script, instead of interacting with the command line interface again.
 The cmd scripts are the actual set of commands run on each participant.
 These are essentially the module script files concatenated in the way defined by the user with the appropriate variables filled in.
-These files are meant to be well-commented, and should be easily edited by-hand for those adventurous types who would like to tweak various settings, try new methods, or debug beguiling problems, on a subject wise basis.
+These files are meant to be well-commented, and should be easily edited by-hand for those adventurous types who would like to tweak various settings, try new methods, or debug beguiling problems, on a subject-wise basis.
 Alternatively, the modules in your home folder can be edited, the master script re-run, and the changes will be applied to every subject's cmd script.
 The proclist is simply a set of calls to these various scripts in order.
 It can be called directly, to run the subjects serially, or submitted to a batch queuing system to be analyzed in a cluster environment.

 epitome scripts are written to never re-do done work.
 Therefore, to replace a bad set of outputs with good ones, one must first delete the bad outputs.
 This can be done by hand, or via a set of helper cleanup scripts, detailed below.

 **epitome clean**

-This program works similarly to run, but produces scripts for deleting intermediate files.
+Produces scripts for deleting files from subject's `SESS` folders.
 Generally, it is good practice to inspect the outputs of epitome first, and if problems are identified, to work backwards through the pipeline until the problem arises to determine the origin of the issue.
-After the outputs have been vetted, these cleanup scripts will go a long way to keeping your hard drives and system administrators happy.
+After the outputs have been vetted, use these cleanup scripts to remove unnessicary files.

+**epitome help**

+Prints the help for the selected module (stored as markdown files in `doc/`).

 **epi-folder**